 What is the easiest way to check my credit report?

 Is it bad to check your credit report?

 How often should I check my credit report?

 What's the difference between a credit report and a credit score?

 Summary of Money’s guide on how to get your credit report

 - AnnualCreditReport.com is the best place to start to get your free credit reports from Equifax, Experian and TransUnion all in one spot.

-- Because of the pandemic, Equifax, Experian and TransUnion are all offering free weekly credit reports — also available through AnnualCreditReport.com — until April 20, 2022.
+- Since 2020, Equifax, Experian and TransUnion have all offered free weekly credit reports — also available through AnnualCreditReport.com.
+This is in place until Dec.
+31, 2023.

 - While Equifax, Experian and TransUnion are the most popular credit bureaus, they’re not the only places to provide credit reports.
 According to the CFPB, you are also eligible for free annual credit reports from dozens of other credit-reporting agencies, most of which specialize in a niche credit topic.

 Chris Huntley contributed to this article.